navidnahidi/mrad/README.md

 # mrad

+# How to install
+* run `npm install` to install packages
+* you can run the webserver with `npm start`
+* Currently tests will not work as our S3 mocks are not working So to test run `docker-compose up` to get localstack running Then run `npm test`

+# Lots of TODOs here not limited to

+* Fix mock for s3
+* Logic to check if bucket exists

 # Automatically using the correct version of node (e.g. use .nvmrc)
 If you are using zshell add this to your ~/.zshrc file